Royal Châtelet S.C.

-Royal Châtelet-Farciennes Sporting Club was a Belgian football team from Châtelet, Hainaut, Belgium, last playing in the 2018–19 Belgian First Amateur Division before merging with R.O.C. de Charleroi-Marchienne to become R. Olympic Charleroi Châtelet Farciennes.
+Royal Châtelet-Farciennes Sporting Club was a defunct Belgian football team from Châtelet, Hainaut, Belgium, last playing in the 2018–19 Belgian First Amateur Division before merging with R.O.C. de Charleroi-Marchienne to become R. Olympic Charleroi Châtelet Farciennes.

 History

 The club was founded in 1926.
 It was promoted to the Belgian First Amateur Division, the third tier of Belgian football, for the first time in its history in 2017–18.

 The club ceases to exist since 2019, following the merger with R.O.C. de Charleroi-Marchienne.